CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/GettingStarted.md

 ## Explanation of Components

 The architecture for this lab involves the following key components:

+- **Azure Defender for Cloud:** A unified security management system that helps protect Azure and hybrid environments, ensuring compliance and security posture management.
+- **Docker:** A platform for developing, shipping, and running applications in containers, allowing for consistent environments across different stages of development.
+- **Azure Kubernetes Service (AKS):** A managed container orchestration service that simplifies deploying, managing, and scaling containerized applications using Kubernetes.
+- **Azure DevOps Services:** A suite of development tools that support planning, collaboration, and CI/CD practices, enabling teams to build and deploy applications efficiently.
+- **GitHub:** A platform for version control and collaboration that allows developers to host code repositories and utilize advanced security features for their projects.
+- **Azure Virtual Machine Scale Sets:** A service that enables the deployment and management of a set of identical, load-balanced virtual machines, providing scalability and high availability for applications.

 ## Getting Started with the Lab